Technopole: North America

 Silicon Valley is widely considered the most innovative technopole in the world.
 It is located in the San Francisco Bay area of California.
 The area consists of a 70 kilometre by 15 kilometre radius stretching from Palo Alto to San Jose.
 In the late 1950s, there were little computing and technology jobs in the region, this quickly changed in the 1970s and 1980s where in 1985 there was a reported 56,126 jobs in the high-tech field.

 Frederick Terman, a professor at Stanford University who later became the Dean of electrical engineering, initiated many R&D initiatives in Silicon Valley.
 Terman helped his students, such as William Hewlett and David Packard, to initiate their own companies and at times even personally invested in them.
 In 1951, Terman also helped to establish Stanford Research Park.

-Universities surrounding Silicon Valley have provided a constant stream of students who take interest in projects and companies within Silicon Valley.
+Universities in and surrounding Silicon Valley have provided a stream of students who take interest in projects and companies within Silicon Valley.
 With the various numbers of small companies in the area, it is common for employees to move from one company to another.
 Employees tend to maintain informal social connections with past coworkers which expand professional and social networks.
-These expanded networks have enabled a rapid exchange of information resulting in the formation of new businesses, research, and development opportunities.
-Silicon Valley remains one of the leading technopoles of the world to date with its competitive entrepreneurs, its innovative workforce and its firm base of investors.
+These expanded networks have enabled an exchange of information resulting in the formation of new businesses, research, and development opportunities.
+Silicon Valley remains one of the leading technopoles of the world to date with its entrepreneurs, its workforce and its base of investors.

 Massachusetts Route 128 is another technopole located in the United States.
 Route 128 was a stretch of highway in the Greater Boston area with many research and industrial facilities The route linked many towns in the greater Boston area and many technology firms relocated there for its proximity to universities such as the Massachusetts Institute of Technology (MIT), Cambridge and Harvard.